muratk5n/thirdwave/en/README.md

 ---

-No wonder Blackrock is world's largest asset manager.
-Fink has a good nose for upcoming opportunities, unlike some 'genius' investors who merely rode the wave of FONO and low rates, this guy pinpointed a fundamental, game changing tech early.
+No wonder Blackrock is world's largest asset manager; LF has a good nose for promising opportunities.
+Unlike some 'genius' investors who merely rode the wave of FOMO and low rates, this guy pinpointed a fundamental, game changing tech early.
 That is skill.

 ---